yaseenkady/tree.pro/tree/2_infiltrating/sarcoidosis.md

 # .

-Hyperactive macrophage in organs.
+Hyperactive macrophages in organs.

-90% of cases involve lung.
+90% of cases affect lungs.

+Presentation depends on affected organs.

 Diagnosis of exclusion.